Important Dates for 2023

 How do students receive two hours of college credits?

 When admitted students are notified of their selection, they will be sent a packet of forms to complete.
-Some of these forms are registration forms that the program director uses to enroll students at Mississippi University for Women and have their scholarships applied.
+Some of these forms are admission forms that the program director uses to enroll students at Mississippi University for Women and have their scholarships applied.
 This also allows students to receive a student ID# and gain access campus wifi and library holdings, so even if you don’t care about the course credit, don’t skip these forms!

 Who is eligible to attend?